 The Book

-This year marks the 40th anniversary of one of BMXs’ earliest and perhaps most colorful pioneers, Radical Rick.
+Next year marks the 45th anniversary of one of BMXs’ earliest and perhaps most colorful pioneers, Radical Rick.
 Years out of the spotlight, we tried to track him down to get an authentic roots perspective from someone who made an immeasurable impact on the sport and lived through the growing pains of BMX.
 Elusive as ever, we were forced to settle for his spokesperson, Damian Fulton.

 DF: Yeah, weird, huh?
 I drew the first episode for BMX Plus!
 Magazine November 1979 for the January 1980 issue.
 All toll he and his bike-riding buddies appeared in at least 150 episodes over 13 years.
 And Radical Rick returned in reruns in the 2000s.